 Zen Grooming Protocols for COVID-19

-During this unprecedented event, I understand the concerns we feel as we are bombarded with ever changing facts and news.
-The decision to remain open is based on educating myself on the science and updates from the specialists who share publicly.
-I make every effort to go beyond the dramatic headlines.
+During this unprecedented event, I have put in place a set of steps and protocol based on the science and updates from the specialists who share publicly best practices.
+I make every effort to go follow their guidelines.

 To help you and your dog, I hope this FAQ will help reassure you how I am dealing responsibly and with the greatest care humanly possible throughout this period.